11th grade reading list for students aged 16-17

 The Cider House Rules by John Irving

-A complex plot centered on Homer Wells, born and raised in an orphanage.
-Trained by his mentor, his life remains uncomplicated until he is drawn into the outside world with its confusing temptation and difficulties.
+A complex plot centered on Homer Wells, who was born and raised in an orphanage.
+Trained by his mentor, his life remains uncomplicated until he is drawn into the outside world with its confusing temptations and difficulties.

 The Cider House Rules by John Irving